akiarie/blog/_posts/2018-07-05-divine-truth.md

 Listen to me.
 To believe in your heart of hearts that the Scripture is contradictory, even on the most miniscule of points, is to charge the God with ignorance, impotency or deceit.
-If there is but one minor contradiction, either He does not know the truth, or He has a speech impediment and cannot communicate Himself, or He is a liar.
+If there is but one minor contradiction, either he does not know the truth, or he has a speech impediment and cannot communicate himself, or he is a liar.
 I hope that everyone reading this has enough fear of God to shrink back in terror from such blasphemy.
 But, because of the great importance of this point, I will push things one step further.
 Recall that it is the special office of the Holy Spirit to inspire the writing of the Bible, because as we are told: